How to Check if element has class in JavaScript

 View Demo

-2. Check class on multiple elements using JavaScript
+2. Check multiple elements has class using JavaScript

 HTML